GitBeansHub/dnd-character-sheet/README.md

 With one exception, **all files are read only on application launch**.
 That exception is the Counters runtime state file, which is written by the application and treated as authoritative for live counter values.
 All other data is snapshotted.
-There are no filesystem reads after launch except on the counters state file.
+There are no filesystem reads after launch except on the counters state file.section

 ---
 ## 1) Counters Subsystem
 ### Purpose